Eligibility Criteria

 Successful applicants will be selected based on:

-- Alignment with the needs of AHS and/or the eligible agencies (e.g., high-demand occupations, fields of study, and locations)
+- Alignment with the needs of an eligible agency or corporation (e.g., high-demand occupations, fields of study, and locations)

 - Quality of résumé